igorgomeslima/weatherforecast-apis/README.md

 To run it, you can use your favorite IDE that compiles .NET, like [Visual Studio Code](https://code.visualstudio.com/) with [OmniSharp](https://code.visualstudio.com/docs/languages/csharp) plugin.

-# Configure Https on localhost
+# Configure HTTPS on localhost

 To run localhost with HTTPs, we need to set/add some "dev" local certs to able it.
 We can do it with this simple commands: